ehcache/ehcache.org-site/README.md

 * Documentation
   * was pulled in from existing ehcache.org site - some links in older docs are broken due to bad (incomplete) URLs.  root page needs better layout, links to both 2.x and 3.x
-  * ehcache 3.0 docs need put in
+  * ehcache 3.0 docs need put in  (james working on this)

-* Home page needs  ehcache 2.x quick start content